How to Play the Salad Bowl Game (Easy to Play & Super Fun for All Ages!)

 • A timer

-Once done, have the players fold their slips of paper and toss them inside the salad bowl (if you don’t have a salad bowl, you can use a pot or any other large container).
+Then, fold the slips of paper and toss them inside the salad bowl (if you don’t have a salad bowl, you can use a pot or any other large container).
 No peeking! 🙈

 Hand reaching into a container holding The Salad Bowl Game clues